OpCoders-Inc/c64os-dev/tools/bundleapp/README.md

 The tool is a python script that does not need any external libraries to run, so it should be relatively easy to setup and run.

 ## What Is The `bundleapp.ini` File?
-This is an important file for the tool that will set the location of the utilities that are needed to build and bundle your application.
+This is a configuration file for the tool that will set the location of the utilities that are needed to build and bundle your application.

-It looks like this
+The contents looks like this
 ```ini
 [general]
 petcat_path=petcat.exe